goutomroy/facebook_scrape_live_gaming_page/README.md

-Scrap facebook live gaming page and extracts users and push them to faktory worker to parse their detail(name, uid, username, number of follower, number of likes, contact details - email, social links) and their posts(post-id, text, datetime, hashtags, links) and finally save them in MongoDB
+Scrap facebook live gaming page and extracts users and push them to faktory worker to parse their detail(name, uid, username, number of follower, number of likes, contact details - email, social links) and their posts(post-id, text, datetime, hashtags, links, images) and finally save them in MongoDB

 #### Setup